 Further reporting options

-Information about payments, refunds, fees, and transfers can be exported to a QuickBooks-compatible IIF file, available in the Dashboard’s Data settings.
+You can export information about payments, refunds, fees, and transfers to a QuickBooks-compatible IIF file, available in the Dashboard’s Data settings.
 Refer to our QuickBooks documentation for a complete overview.

 There are also many third-party accounting integrations that can connect to your Stripe account and synchronize your account activity for automatic reconciliation.
 These types of services automatically detect any new activity and update any information they have.